 DCI Engineers was named Engineer of the Year by The Daily Journal of Commerce in their list of 2018 Newsmakers.
 The Newsmakers were honored during an awards event on March 28.
 Congratulations to our Portland office!
-To see the other winners and read more, click here (DCI is featured on page 5).
+To see the other winners and read more, click here.

 Our Portland office has seen their fair share of historic adaptive reuse projects.
 This post focuses on two specific projects completed in the city’s Old Town/Chinatown District, and another in the Central Eastside neighborhood.
 Each building has its own revival story and collection of before-and-after photos.